 So why even think about using a credit card ever again?

 Well, because your credit score so often represents you.
 Without a good credit score you may find it difficult to get a loan, purchase or rent a property, buy or lease a car or even get your desired job.
 Additionally, use of a credit card is the cheapest, most efficient way to rebuild credit.
 In order to improve your credit score, you must infuse your credit reports with a steady stream of positive information that will help muddle the existing negative factors that pulled your score down.
 A credit card can accomplish this in one of two ways.
 First, you can use your credit card to make regular purchases, which you then pay for in full every month.
 This will demonstrate responsible use to the credit bureaus.
 Alternatively, you can open your credit card account, lock your card away and benefit without ever making a purchase because simply having an open credit card in good standing and at zero balance adds positive information to your major credit reports each month.

 Which Credit Card to Use – Get Secured

 Ok, so a credit card is one way to go, but which one to choose?
-Look into, secured credit cards as one of the tools with which to build your credit.
+At the end of the day, secured credit cards are one of the best tools to rebuild bad credit.
 This kind of card offers guaranteed approval and is often the cheapest option available because of the refundable security deposit that you are required to place when opening it.
 This deposit protects the issuer from default, negating the need for an expensive fee structure.
 It also serves as your credit line, meaning you cannot spend more than you can afford with a secured credit card.